Timvdv/pimatic-zwave-usb/README.md

 ## Equipment
 You will also need a ZWave USB stick.
 I tested this with the [The Aeotec Z-Stick Gen5](http://aeotec.com/z-wave-usb-stick).
 I think other zwave sticks will also work.
+Tested also with a Z-wave plus USB stick Model name: ZU1401EU.

 I used a Danfoss LC13 and a power plug for testing the devices.
+Implemented the door window sensor from devolo.
+This device has the contact sensor included, temperature sensor and lightness sensor.

 ## What can this plugin do?
 - Control Devices
     - Power switch _(class id: 32)_
     - Thermostat _(class id: 67)_
+    - Door/Window Sensor _(class id: 49)_
+      - contact and temperature support

 - Auto-discover ZWave devices

 View all [command classes](http://wiki.micasaverde.com/index.php/ZWave_Command_Classes)